Vuelta a España winners: Records, youngest, oldest

 22 years and 336 days | Gustaaf Deloor | Belgium 🇧🇪 | 1936 |

-The oldest Vuelta a España winners
+Who is the oldest Vuelta a España winner?

 Chris Horner holds the record for being the oldest winner of the Vuelta a España by some distance.
 The American sealed his only grand tour victory after a tense battle on the slopes of the mighty Angliru with Vincenzo Nibali.